 Visit the Churchill War Rooms and Westminster Abbey

 Churchill War Rooms are within a short walk from the St James’s Park station and well worth a visit if you have time to spare.
 It is an underground bunker where Winston Churchill and his war cabinet were plotting out the events of the Second World War.
 You could easily spend an hour or two in this museum, but beware of the queues.
 Opt for a weekday visit if you can.
 Fun fact: Churchill found ambient sounds distracting, and people working with him in the War Rooms had to use noiseless typewriters.

 Westminster Abbey is another famous landmark that can be easily accessed from St James’s Park.
 It’s a grand and beautiful building that I like to return to over and over again.
 It’s interesting purely for aesthetic reasons, but history buffs will want to see the tombstones and coffins of the many famous people buried there.
 In fact, there are so many of them, that space is at a premium and some coffins have to be kept upright.
 If your interests lie in literature rather than history, look for the Poet’s Corner, where many writers are buried (and some aren’t – some just have a commemorative tombstone there).

 Relax at St James’s Park

 Let’s not forget the park itself.
+It gets its name a leper hospital, of all things.
 A beautiful oasis of calm in the busy city centre, it has quite a few secrets for you to discover.
 You have the option to visit the world-famous resident pelicans or take a walk to the Buckingham Palace.
 Had a busy day?
-Buy a newspaper, a coffee and rent a deck chair for a relaxing lounge in the sun (deckchairs are only available during the warm season).
-Being the oldest of all the Royal Parks in London, St James’s Park boasts impressive landscaping, mature trees and a diverse bird population.
+Buy a newspaper, a coffee and rent a deck chair for a relaxing lounge in the sun.
+Please note that deckchairs are only available during the warm season.